 Sosa Designer

-Sosa Designer over 5 years ago
+Sosa Designer about 6 years ago

 Eugene L. Posting sample user stories of app you’ve worked on would be great.